Pilgrim’s Mission: The mission of Pilgrim School is to nurture the mind, spirit, and moral awareness of each student.

 Immediate Supervisor: Director of Elementary & Early Education

 Summary of the Position: At Pilgrim School, the success of our students is directly connected to the success of our teachers.
-As such, the Elementary Art Teacher is responsible for the creative growth of the students at our school.
+As such, the Early Ed-3rd Grade Music Teacher is responsible for the creative growth of the students at our school.
+The ages of these students range from 2 year olds to 8 year olds.
 The teacher is part of a team and must be able to work collaboratively with others to plan and implement age appropriate lessons, use a standards based grading system, and implement curriculum as established by the school, state, and nation.
-The Art Teacher is a part of the larger Pilgrim School Community and are expected to participate in school events as proposed by the Director of the program.
+The Music Teacher is a part of the larger Pilgrim School Community and are expected to participate in school events as proposed by the Director of the program.
 Communication with parents, too, is an integral part of the job and this individual must be willing to communicate directly, honestly, and frequently.

-BA/BS with Multiple Subject Teaching Credential preferred, years experience is considered.
+Teaching Credential preferred and years experience is considered.

-Speciality in art; desire to support creativity in young children through expression in art.
+Speciality in Music; desire to support creativity in young children through expression in music.

 3 or more years experience in Independent Schools (No Independent School experience will be considered).